scivision/cmake-fetchcontent/README.md

 A dummy repo used by scivision/cmake-utils demonstrating modern CMake and Fortran  external project distribution

-octo.zip contains the GitHub logo, which is copyright GitHub under the MIT license.
+Octicons-mark-github.svg is the GitHub logo, copyright GitHub under the MIT license.